 For these and the many other reasons mentioned, the Oxygen Snowmobile Helmet is a welcome and valuable asset to any rider’s arsenal of proactive fog control measures.
 Initially, it will appeal to early adapters and the more technically inclined.
 Also, to riders who want the latest and greatest.
 And those who love spending money on snowmobiling.
 But I’m also betting many others will wait and see what the scuttlebutt is this winter before opening their wallets.

-But it’s important to note that the Oxygen Snowmobile Helmet totally relies on your sled battery to power its various ant-fogging benefits.
+It’s important to note that the Oxygen Snowmobile Helmet totally relies on your sled battery to power its various ant-fogging benefits.
 Not unlike other electric visor helmets, this means you must always be connected to your sled via the power cord while riding.
 So if you simply can’t get used to riding with a cord or already have a good way of riding fog-free without a heated visor, the Oxygen may not be for you.

 Rider Comment: “I’ve been using the BV2S without a heated visor with 99% success.
 I hate plugging and unplugging visor cords and having them short out from time to time.
 Once you get used to the breath box on the BV2S, it’s pretty tough to beat.” – Kevin Barr